Lars Eilebrecht

-Lars Eilebrecht (born March 1972) is a German software engineer, solutions architect, IT security expert, and Open Source evangelist.
+Lars Eilebrecht (born March 1972) is a German software engineer, CISSP-certified information security expert, solutions architect, and open source evangelist.
 He is one of the original developers of the Apache HTTP Server, and co-founder and former Vice President of the Apache Software Foundation.
-Lars was based in the United Kingdom between 2009 and 2019 where he founded the IT consultancy company Primevation Ltd. Since 2019 he is based in Germany where he works as Chief Information Security Officer for polypoly.
+Lars was based in the United Kingdom between 2009 and 2019 where he founded the IT consultancy company Primevation Ltd. Since 2019 he is based in Germany where he works as a Chief Information Security Officer.

-Open Source
+Open source

 Lars has been active in open software projects, and most notably the Apache HTTP Server project.
 He was a member of the Apache Group, and is co-founder and member of the Apache Software Foundation.

 Since the beginning of the Apache Software Foundation he was a member of the Conferences Committee helping the foundation to organise ApacheCon events.
 He served as Vice President, Conference Planning from 2007 to 2009.
 Additionally he is a member of the ASF Security Team and the ASF Public Relations Committee.

-Lars is an Open Source evangelist and received O'Reilly's Appaloosa Award for raising awareness of Apache.
+Lars is an open source evangelist and received O'Reilly's Appaloosa Award for raising awareness of Apache.